TanStack/router/docs/guide/navigation-blocking.md

 ## Hook/logical-based blocking

-Each framework will have it's own logical/hook based blocker API, but for this example, we'll use React.
+Each framework will have its own logical/hook based blocker API, but for this example, we'll use React.
 Let's imagine we want to prevent navigation if a form is dirty.
 We can do this by using the `useBlocker` hook:

 ```tsx
 import { useBlocker } from '@tanstack/router-react'